Take Red Rock Offline

 Parking:

 If you have an off road enabled vehicle equipped to handle extremely rough terrain, you could drive it all the way up to the trailhead and park.
 Otherwise, it's most common to drive to Lovell Canyon and park at the base of Rocky Gap Road.
-Vehicles with decent clearance such as Subaru Outbacks, mid size and full size trucks without 4x4 can make it partially up Rocky Gap Road.
+Vehicles with decent clearance, mid size and full size trucks without 4x4 can make it partially up Rocky Gap Road.
 There's several turnouts along the way.
 There's one particularly large turnout right before the 'rock garden'.
 Do not attempt these extreme obstacles unless you're 100% confident your vehicle can overcome it.
 Third party recovery can be very expensive and comes with unknown outcomes.
-It's a 35-40 minute hike to the trailhead from the largest turnout before the rock garden.
+It's a roughly 45 minute hike to the trailhead from the largest turnout before the rock garden.
 Furthermore, parking is available in Willow Springs/ Lost Creek.
 The hike to the trailhead is longer from this point and Rocky Gap Road is equally nasty.

 Restrooms: